scottnonnenberg/eslint-config-thehelp/README.md

 ## Configurations in this project

-1. `core` - Basic good javascript practices.
+1. `thehelp/core` - Basic good javascript practices.
 Node.js and CommonJS.
-2. `es2015` - Preferring ES2015 constructs over ES5 constructs. `import`/`export` instead of `module.exports`.
+2. `thehelp/es2015` - Preferring ES2015 constructs over ES5 constructs. `import`/`export` instead of `module.exports`.
 Babel required.
-3. `functional` - Eliminating mutation of data and all loops, in favor of functional design.
+3. `thehelp/functional` - Eliminating mutation of data and all loops, in favor of functional design.
-4. **default** - the previous three combined into one configuration.
+4. `thehelp` (**default**) - the previous three combined into one configuration.
 Suitable for any node module or server project.
-5. `react` - rules for JSX and React component structure, as well as accessibility.
+5. `thehelp/react` - rules for JSX and React component structure, as well as accessibility.
-6. `scripts` - a looser configuration appropriate for your project's `scripts/` directory.
+6. `thehelp/scripts` - a looser configuration appropriate for your project's `scripts/` directory.
 For example, allows use of `devDependencies`.
-7. `test` - a configuration appropriate for your projects `test/` directory, bringing in two new plugins, the `mocha` env, and relaxing a few rules.
+7. `thehelp/test` - a configuration appropriate for your projects `test/` directory, bringing in two new plugins, the `mocha` env, and relaxing a few rules.
 For example, turns off `immutable/no-let` to allow test setup in `before`/`beforeEach`.

 ## Key configuration